RakhithJK/dbeaver-cloudbeaver-wiki/Driver-managements.md

 </project>
 ```

-#### Adding new driver to the server
+#### Adding a new driver to the server

-Enabled drivers are configured in file `server/bundles/io.cloudbeaver.resources.drivers.base/plugin.xml`.
+Enabled drivers are configured in the file, `server/bundles/io.cloudbeaver.resources.drivers.base/plugin.xml`.
-You can copy some existing driver configuration to add a new one.
+You can copy an existing driver configuration to add a new one.

 There are 3 configuration lines for each driver:
-1. `<resource name="drivers/driver-name"/>` - says that file-system folder `drivers/driver-name` can be used to load driver jars.
+1. `<resource name="drivers/driver-name"/>` - says that the file-system folder `drivers/driver-name` can be used to load driver jars.
-1. `<bundle id="drivers.driver-name"/>` - needed for driver configuration enable in DBeaver platform
+1. `<bundle id="drivers.driver-name"/>` - needed for driver configuration enable in the DBeaver platform
-1. `<driver id="generic:driver-name"/>` - enabled DBeaver driver in CloudBeaver.
-Driver ID can be found in DBeaver platform (in one of database-specific `plugin.xml` files).
+1. `<driver id="generic:driver-name"/>` - enabled the DBeaver driver in CloudBeaver.
+The driver ID can be found in the DBeaver platform (in one of the database-specific `plugin.xml` files).